ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

     print(str.." -> "..shortString)
 end
 ```
-Since we're here, let's cover a trick to allow us to rename `str` as `string`.
+Since we're here, let's take note of a trick to allow us to rename `str` as `string`.
 For the existing references to the `string` functions, we will prepend `_G.` so that the reference to the global variables table is explicit instead of implicit:

 ```lua
 function shorten(str)